Desmond Howard fires back at Warde Manuel critics following Michigan's national title

 But, following the program’s national championship win in basketball, a supporter is speaking out in Manuel’s defense.
 And not just any supporter.

-The 1991 Heisman Trophy winner, Desmond Howard, took to Twitter on Wednesday to air out his grievances with the flack that has flown Warde Manuel’s way recently.
+The 1991 Heisman Trophy winner, Desmond Howard, took to Twitter on Wednesday to air out his grievances with the flak that has flown Warde Manuel’s way recently.
 He wants a more balanced view.

 “With Michigan winning it all in basketball Monday night and hockey headed to the Frozen Four, I’ve been thinking about what it took to get here,” Howard wrote.
 “The adversity that Michigan Athletics was forced to deal with recently caused many to attack the AD publicly and in secret.
 Being from an era where that type of behavior wasn’t tolerated, that never sat well with me.”